f5devcentral/UDF-DevOps-Base/docs/_labs/lab3.markdown

           }
         }

-  Everything in this data file looks similar to lab3a except for the virtual_port and then pool_port.
+  Everything in this data file looks similar to lab3a except for the _virtual_port_ and the _pool_port_.
 You could further simplify this type of deployment by building your own templates that remove some of the common attributes that do not apply to your environment.

 2. Post the payload: